kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

 export KOSLI_API_TOKEN=yourKosliApiToken
 ```

-You can try all the commands below by setting the `owner` to `cyber-dojo`.
+You can try all the commands below by setting the `org` to `cyber-dojo`.
 the Kosli cyber-dojo organization is public so any authenticated user can read its data:

 ```